0b01/tectonicdb/README.md

 ## As a library

-It is possible to use the Dense Tick Format streaming protocol / file format as a separate package.
+It is possible to use the Dense Tick Format streaming protocol / file format in a different application.
 Works nicely with any buffer implementing the `Write` trait.

 ## Requirements